 The Athletic Base Ball Club of Philadelphia

-At just 5'-6" in height and weighing 155 pounds, the diminutive left-hander was regarded as a "grand fielder at second base, a wonderfully fast runner, a hard and accurate thrower, and a terrific hitter."
+5'-6" and 155 pounds, the diminutive left-hander was regarded as a "grand fielder at second base, a wonderfully fast runner, a hard and accurate thrower, and a terrific hitter."
 Reach was also an innovator.
 He is credited with being the first second baseman to play behind the bag between first and second base, and for developing the strategy of sharing second base defensive duties with the shortstop .

 During the 1865 season, Reach commuted to Philadelphia from his home and fiancee, Louise Betts, in Brooklyn.
 Eager to keep his star grounded in Philadelphia, Fitzgerald helped Reach open a cigar and tobacco shop at 404-1/2 Chestnut Avenue in 1866.
 On December 25, 1866, Al and Louise Reach were married and took up permanent residence in Philadelphia.

 October 30, 1865 Harper's Weekly Woodcut of Game Between Philadelphia Athletics and Brooklyn Atlantics

 Al and his fellow Athletics congregated at the cigar shop before and after games, making the venue a popular hangout for fans and local businessmen and a logical place to sell game tickets and baseball supplies.
 By 1867, in addition to being a "tobacconist," Reach advertised himself as a wholesale and retail dealer in base ball implements, and an "agent for Pennsylvania for the sale of Ross and Van Horn's celebrated balls."
 By the mid 1860's, Van Horn had become one of the leading manufacturer of baseballs in the country , while Harvey Ross, a sail maker and member of the Atlantic Club of Brooklyn, was an equally well-regarded manufacturer from New York.